Monday 7th June 2021

 A final note here - if you fancy a punt, and you have money spare that you can gamble, then I wouldn’t be against someone buying cryptocurrency for that reason - but I certainly wouldn’t be treating it as an investment, nor assuming there will be any long term gain from holding it.
 I would challenge people however to say given the climate crisis that is going on at the moment, is it really worth being part of something that produces the same amount of electricity each year as Poland!

-I will stick to my long term view and just keep buying into equities and property - yes it is boring - but after some of the bad experiences I have had between Forex Scams, Peer to Peer Lending Scams and others, I welcome the calmness of cost averaging and paying down a mortgage!
+I will stick to my long term view and just keep buying into equities and property - yes it is boring - but after some of the bad experiences I have had between Forex Scams, Peer to Peer Lending Scams and others, I welcome the calmness of cost averaging and owning a rental property!

 Let’s jump over to the numbers: